Esh07/brightnetwork-code-couch/README.md

    ```
 5. Deploy the project to Vercel:
    Go to [Vercel](https://vercel.com) and import the project from your GitHub repository.
 Follow the instructions to deploy the project.
+6. Add Environment Variables on vercel deployent:<br />
+   Go to Project Settings → Environment Variables → Add
-6. Once deployed, you can access the image gallery using the Vercel URL.
+7. Once deployed, you can access the image gallery using the Vercel URL.

 ## Project Structure